salmatawfik1/Azure-RBAC-Automation/README.md

 - This project simulates Role-Based Access Control (RBAC) automation in Microsoft Azure using Python.
 It allows dynamic role assignments, simulates access attempts based on roles, and manages privilege hierarchy.
-- Built as part of a security demo on RBAC, this tool uses the Azure SDK to manage real resources via Azure’s Authorization and Resource Management APIs.
+- Built as part of a university presentation on Cloud RBAC, this tool uses the Azure SDK to manage real resources via Azure’s Authorization and Resource Management APIs.

 🚀 Features:
 - Role Assignment Automation: Assign roles (Reader, Contributor, Owner) to users programmatically